 We have not yet remediated these material weaknesses and we believe that our disclosure controls and procedures and internal control over financial reporting continue to be ineffective.
 Until these issues are corrected, our ability to report financial results or other information required to be disclosed on a timely and accurate basis may be adversely affected and our financial reporting may continue to be unreliable, which could result in additional misinformation being disseminated to the public.
 Investors relying upon this misinformation may make an uninformed investment decision.

 We will need additional funds to continue producing, marketing, and distributing our products.

 We will have to spend additional funds to continue producing, marketing and distributing our products.
 If we cannot raise sufficient capital, we may have to cease operations.
 We will need additional funds to continue to produce our products for distribution to our target market.

 We will have to continue to spend substantial funds on distribution, marketing and sales efforts before we will know if we have commercially viable and marketable/sellable products.

 There is no guarantee that sufficient sale levels will be achieved.

 There is no guarantee that the expenditure of money on distribution and marketing efforts will translate into sufficient sales to cover our expenses and result in profits.
 Consequently, there is a risk that you may lose all of your investment.

 Our development, marketing, and sales activities are limited by our size.

-Because we are small and do not have much capital, we must limit our product development, marketing, and sales activities.
+Because of our relative size, we must limit our product development, marketing, and sales activities to the amount of capital we raise.
 As such, we may not be able to complete our production and business development program in a manner that is as thorough as we would like.
-We may not ever generate sufficient revenues to cover our operating and expansion costs and you may, therefore, lose your entire investment.
+We may not ever generate sufficient revenues to cover our operating and expansion costs.

 Changes in the non-alcoholic beverage business environment and retail landscape could adversely impact our financial results.